nwekeKent/hngx-stage2/README.md

   - `name` (string, required): The new name for the user.
 - Response

-  - `200 OK` A an JSON object containing the details of the created user is returned is returned.
+  - `200 OK` A an JSON object containing the details of the updated user is returned is returned.
   - `400 Bad Request` if the request is invalid E.g The name passed is not a string, or the name is not passed at all.
   - `404 Not Found` if the user with the specified ID is not found.
   - `500 Internal Server Error` if there is an issue with database operations.